Mary Wilson, Lady Wilson of Rievaulx: Death

-Lady Wilson died on 6 June 2018 of a stroke, at St Thomas' Hospital in London (aged 102), having outlived her husband by 23 years.
-The longest-lived spouse of a British prime minister, she was the first to live beyond the age of 100 years.
+Wilson died after a stroke at St Thomas' Hospital in London on 6 June 2018, at the age of 102, having outlived her husband by 23 years.
+The longest-lived spouse of a British prime minister, she was the first to live beyond the age of 100.
 A private service followed by cremation took place on mainland Britain, and her ashes were buried with her husband at Old Town Churchyard in St Mary's, Isles of Scilly.